The Bard Embraces Impossibilities – Cedric Watts explains.

-When writing the Introduction to the Wordsworth edition of Shakespeare’s Othello, I discussed the play’s notorious ‘double time scheme’.
+When writing the introduction to the Wordsworth edition of Shakespeare’s Othello, I discussed the play’s notorious ‘double time scheme’.
 It was Thomas Rymer who, in the 17th century, pointed out that there was something very peculiar about the chronology of Othello: so peculiar, indeed, as to render impossible the repeated adultery of which Desdemona is accused by Othello.
-But this is not the only case of chronological oddity in Shakespeare’s works; and, frequently, the plays offer us cultural impossibilities too.
+But this is not the only case of a chronological oddity in Shakespeare’s works; and, frequently, the plays offer us cultural impossibilities too.

 In Titus Andronicus, the setting is pagan Rome.
-Shakespeare draws on several phases in Rome’s history, but that the culture is pre-Christian is without doubt.
+Shakespeare draws on several phases in Rome’s history, but the culture is pre-Christian without a doubt.
 The deities invoked by characters include Enceladus and Pallas (Greek), and Mercury, Virgo, Saturn, Diana, Jupiter and Astraea (Roman).
 Demetrius recognises a quotation from Horace, and Lavinia displays Ovid’s Metamorphoses.
 But then, see what happens in Act 4, scene 4.
 In strolls a Clown (we may take the word ‘Clown’ to mean ‘a rural proletarian’), and when Titus asks him for a message from the god Jupiter, he says:

 Alas, sir, I know not Jubiter; I never drank with him in all my life.